charleneweiss/charleneweiss.github.io/about.md

 # banner:
 ---

-# Hi, I'm Charlene Weiß, PhD Student in Mathematics at Paderborn University.
+Hi, I am a PhD Student in Mathematics at Paderborn University under the supervision of [Kai-Uwe Schmidt](https://math.uni-paderborn.de/en/ag/dm).

 My main research interest is Algebraic Combinatorics.
 In particular, I study problems connected to coding theory and finite geometry.
 I am especially interested in codes and designs as subsets of association schemes and using method from linear and semidefinite programming to solve questions arising in combinatorics.